-The Syrian town of Aleppo has been around for thousands of years and will be for thousands more, despite huge setbacks from time to time.
+The ancient city of Aleppo in Syria has been around for thousands of years.
+It will be for thousands more, despite huge setbacks from time to time.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.